improving-minnesota/angular-midwestjs-workshop/labs/lab-05-directives.md

 - When it is valid, `employeeForm.$invalid` will resolve to false, so Angular will remove the attribute, `disabled` from the `<button>`.

 - Now start the application and see what happens when you make the form valid and invalid.
+- Security is now enabled.
+We have two users: user and admin, with both passwords set to `password`
 - Feel free to play with different values for the validation parameters and see the effects.
 - Pretty neat, huh?